fcm742-01/gitTutorial/README.md

 ## Mac OS X<a id="sec-5-1"></a>

-You documents are in /Users/<your name>/Documents.
+Your documents are in:

+`/Users/<your name>/Documents`

 In the terminal type:

 `cd Documents`